 What’s the best Fitbit device for tracking your steps and calorie burn and helping you to lose weight?
-We’ve reviewed the latest Fitbit trackers for iPhone and Android phones, boasting features such as heart rate monitoring and fitness coaching, and here’s how they compare.
+We’ve reviewed the latest Fitbit trackers for iPhone and Android phones right now.
+Boasting features such as heart rate monitoring and fitness coaching, these devices will get you into shape in no time.

 Fitbit offers a decent variety of wearables here in the UK, all designed with health in mind.
 These trackers are made for both men and women and connect wirelessly to your mobile phone, to record your daily activities and vital stats such as your pulse rate and calorie burn.